NICTA/t3as-pat-clas/README.md

 		log.info("CPC hits = {}", hits);

 Similarly search IPC and USPC symbols by substituting these strings for CPC above.
-For details on the syntax of queries and queryable fields refer to <pat-clas-ui>.
+For details on the syntax of queries and queryable fields refer to [pat-clas-ui](pat-clas-ui).

 # Deployment Choices